anhinga/julia-notebooks/flux-may-2021/README.md

 We might want to investigate it further, to animate the process of finding this solution, to show the differences in the images in a colored fashion, etc.

+For animation of this training process see `animation-of-may-23-run` subdirectory.